 All you need is a good blender!
 That’s it.
-I recommend a high speed blender for the very best results for super creamy cashew cream.
+I recommend a high speed blender for the very best results for super creamy cashew milk.
 Vitamix is my preferred high speed blender.
 Using this link, you, the Tasty Yummies community receives $20 off of your first purchase of an Ascent Series product (pictured above) plus FREE SHIPPING.

 - 1 cup raw cashews

 - 4 cups filtered water